Configuration of the ODBC Driver in Linux and Other UNIX¶

 This line has to be the last thing on the

 If Kerberos authentication is enabled on the Denodo database you are connecting to, the driver will ignore the value of the properties “UserName” and “Password”.
 Instead, it will obtain a Kerberos ticket from the system cache.
+Besides that, it is no longer required to enable Kerberos authentication at database level for ODBC connections; if you are using the latest Denodo ODBC Driver, you can set the property

 To be able to use Kerberos authentication, the configuration of the DSN has to meet these conditions: